Research

 Figure 1.
 The Bounded Reflectivist Model of Reflective Reasoning (Byrd 2022).

-With students and scientists around the work, we aim to test how reflection can improve decisions and well-being.
-Topics include debiasing (e.g., Byrd, 2019, 2022), health (Byrd & Białek, 2021; Camacho & Byrd, in prep.; Parlow and Byrd, in prep.), philosophical psychology (Byrd & Conway, 2019; Byrd, 2023), and technology (Byrd, 2020, 2021), and their intersections (Byrd, under review).
-Our methods and results can benefit business, education, intelligence, medicine, and more.
+With students and scientists around the world, we develop methods to test how reflection can improve decisions and well-being.
+Topics include debiasing (e.g., Byrd, 2019, 2022), health (Byrd & Białek, 2021; Camacho & Byrd, in prep.; Parlow and Byrd, 2025), philosophical psychology (Byrd & Conway, 2019; Byrd, 2023), and technology (Byrd, 2020, 2021), and their intersections (Byrd, under review).
+Our results have been actionable for business, education, intelligence, medicine, and more.

 1. We scale up and democratize methods for improving decision sciences.